Hola amigos!

 Plain and simple, I will exit these trades before earnings.

 In the case of X, I have a couple of contracts with August 3rd expiration, which is one day after earnings.
-These puts have $32 strike price and are sitting in a 0.10 delta right now (so were VIPS puts before earnings…duh) currently with 55% of the premium, or profit, consumed.
+These puts have a $32 strike price and are sitting in a 0.10 delta right now (so were VIPS puts before earnings…duh) currently with 55% of the premium, or profit, consumed.
 I usually buy puts back at $0.05 per contract, but in this case I will probably buy them back at $0.10 to gain some time.
 Of course Wall Street knows about a company’s earnings before the actual announcement and because of that, sometimes we see sharp price moves a couple of days earlier.
 For that reason, I will exit next Friday at the latest.

 SPWR earnings report will come out on 7/30 after-market, and I have naked puts expiring on 7/27.
 This case is a little different than X, since I do not mind getting assigned at $7 which is my puts’ s strike price.
 Position-size rule is the same for both trades (meaning I can afford getting assigned) but my willingness to buy the stock is much higher on SPWR, so I will let them expire next week and, if assigned, immediately write a covered call.